PTAB

 • Core Argument for this Ground:

-• Motivation to Combine: Petitioner asserted a person of ordinary skill in the art (POSITA) would combine Torgerson and Bruce because they are analogous arts addressing the identical problem of reducing printhead substrate size.
-Bruce teaches that placing the ground conductor in the second metal layer over the logic area "avoids costs associated with increased die sizes" and improves performance.
-A POSITA would have been motivated to apply this known, size-reducing layout from Bruce to Torgerson's similar design to achieve the same predictable benefits.
+• Motivation to Combine: Petitioner asserted a person of ordinary skill in the art (POSITA) would combine Torgerson and Bruce because both are analogous art addressing the same problem of reducing substrate size in inkjet printheads.
+A POSITA seeking to make Torgerson’s design more compact would have looked to known space-saving techniques, such as the one taught by Bruce.
+Bruce explicitly states that placing the ground conductor in the second metal layer over the logic area "avoids costs associated with increased die sizes."
+Therefore, incorporating Bruce’s ground conductor layout into Torgerson’s otherwise similar design was presented as a predictable design choice.

-• Expectation of Success: A POSITA would have had a reasonable expectation of success in this combination, as it involved applying a known layout technique for a ground conductor to a similar device to achieve the well-understood and predictable result of a more compact and efficient design.
+• Expectation of Success: A POSITA would have had a high expectation of success because the combination involved applying a known layout technique (from Bruce) to a well-understood substrate architecture (from Torgerson) to achieve the predictable result of a smaller die size.

-Ground 2: Claims 1-5 and 8 are obvious over Furukawa and Torgerson.
+Ground 2: Claims 1-5 and 8 are obvious over Furukawa in view of Torgerson.

 • Prior Art Relied Upon: Furukawa (Japanese Application No. 1996-108536) and Torgerson (Patent 6,412,917).